-Noting these challenges, the entity remained profitable with the higher interest rates, in the year, translating into higher net interest income.
-The entity is a meaningful revenue source for the MUFG Group and plays a key role in supporting a diversified product range across multiple currencies catering to a global client base for the franchise.
-Management are focused on the challenges required to operate in an environment where inflation has a direct impact on the cost base and the higher rates environment impacts the level of client activity.
+The entity is a meaningful contributor to the MUFG Group and additionally plays a key role in supporting a diversified product range across multiple currencies, catering to a global client base for the Group.
+Management is focused on the challenges required to operate in an environment where inflation has a direct impact on the cost base and level of client activity.